-Compartment Name Child Element Types Listed

-constraint properties Parts with the "constraintProperty" stereotype.
+Compartment Name Child Element Types Listed parameters Shows any Part that does not have the "constraintProperty" stereotype.

-parameters Any other types of Part.

-Show Direction on SysML 1.3 Ports
+Show Direction on SysML Ports

-In SysML 1.3 you can show Ports, Full Ports and Proxy Ports with arrows indicating the flow direction.
+In SysML you can show Ports, Full Ports and Proxy Ports with arrows indicating the flow direction.

-Create a new port with direction arrows
+Create a new Port with direction arrows

-Step Action 1 Create a Port, Full Port or Proxy Port from the Block Definition toolbox for SysML 1.3.
-2 Right-click on the Port, select Advanced Set Property Type.
-The Select <item> Dialog opens.</item> 3 Select a Block or Interface Block that owns one or more Flow Property elements.
-Click the OK button .
+Step Action 1 Create a Port, Full Port or Proxy Port from the 'SysML Block Definition' pages of the Diagram toolbox.
+2 Right-click on the Port and select 'Advanced Set Property Type'.
+The 'Select <item>' dialog opens.</item> 3 Select a Block or Interface Block that owns one or more Flow Property elements.
+Click on the OK button.
 The Port will automatically display arrows based upon the aggregated 'direction' Tagged Values of all the Flow Property elements owned by the Block or Interface Block that is set as the Property Type.
 For example, if the Block contains an 'in' Flow Property and an 'out' Flow Property, the Port typed with this Block will display an 'inout' arrow.

-Nested Ports in SysML 1.3
+Nested Ports in SysML

-This statement is derived from the SysML 1.3 Specification:
+This statement is derived from the SysML 1.5 Specification:

-"Ports nest other ports in the same way that blocks nest other blocks.
-The type of the port is a block (or one of its specializations) that also has ports.
-For example, the ports supporting torque flows in the transmission example might have nested ports for physical links to the engine or the driveshaft."
+'Ports nest other ports in the same way that blocks nest other blocks.
+The type of the port is a block (or one of its specializations) that also has ports.'